moleculeprotocol/IPNFT/audit/ARCHITECTURE.md

   - this instantiates a new minimal clone of the currently defined ERC20 implementation...
   - ...and initializes with the `Fractionalizer` contract as its owner
   - the `Fractionalizer` contract can mint arbitrary amounts of tokens
   - the original owner of an IPNFT can tell the `Fractionalizer` at any time to mint an arbitrary amount of fractionalized tokens by calling `increaseShares`.
-Token holders must be aware that they can be diluted.
-New emissions are supposed to be controlled by the governance layer that controls the multisig that still holds the IPNFT.
+Token holders must be aware that they can be diluted at the discretion of the IPNFT holder.
+New emissions are supposed to be controlled by the governance layer that controls the multisig (contract) that still holds the IPNFT.
 - the initial emission of `FractionalizedTokens` to other accounts will usually be supported by an auction mechanism that's out of scope of the IPNFT protocol.
 - Fraction holders can transfer their `FractionalizedToken` funds as they like.
-- To enjoy certain benefits fraction holders must agree to a legal fraction agreement that's stored on ipfs.
+- To enjoy certain benefits fraction holders must agree to a legal agreement that's stored on ipfs.
 The individual token's agreement content identifier is provided as string during the fractionalization transaction.
   - Agreements are EIP-191/EIP-1267 signatures over a certain message that can be created on chain and contains the agreement cid.
   - To execute certain functions, users must present their agreement signature.
-The signature doesn't expire since it expresses the user's constant agreement to a certain external legal requirement.
+The signature doesn't expire since it expresses the user's continuous agreement to the legal agreement.
-  - Legal agreements are not stored on chain but can be "signalled" by calling `acceptTerms` .
+  - Legal agreements are not stored on chain but can be "signalled" by calling `acceptTerms`.
 The signature is presented as CALLDATA bytes and can be stored by an indexing subgraph so users only have to create it once.

 A major use case for fractionalized tokens is the pro rata distribution of sales proceeds to fraction holders.
 Once an IPNFT is sold, the proceeds are captured by the `Fractionalizer` contract and fraction holders can claim their share by presenting their legal agreement signature.
 The claiming phase initiation differs from how the IPNFT has been sold:

 - When the IPNFT is sold using a `Schmackoswap` listing, the sale _must_ be initialized with the `Fractionalizer` as beneficiary
-- when the listing is fulfilled, `Schmackoswap` will transfer the funds directly to the beneficiary.
+- When the listing is fulfilled, `Schmackoswap` will transfer the funds directly to the beneficiary, `Fractionalizer`.
-- _anyone_ who wants to start the claiming phase and observes the fulfill transaction can call `afterSale` with the respective listing id.
+- _Anyone_ who wants to start the claiming phase and observes the fulfill transaction can call `afterSale` with the respective listing id.
 - `Fractionalizer` will check whether the trade has been successful and transitions the fraction id into the claiming phase

 - When the IPNFT is sold _externally_, the `owner` is supposed to hold the resulting funds that should to be distributed
 - The `owner` calls `afterSale` using the ERC20 token that was used during the external sale and the amount the IPNFT has being sold for
-- this of course implies trust that the `owner` isn't cheating (unlikely since it's a doxxed multisig)
+- This of course implies trust that the `owner` isn't cheating (unlikely since it's a doxxed multisig)

 When the claiming phase is initiated, any fraction holder can claim their share of the IPNFT sales funds by calling `burnToWithdrawShare`.

-- callers have to provide a valid agreement signature
+- Callers have to provide a valid legal agreement signature
-- all fractionalized tokens of the caller are burned during the claiming process
+- All fractionalized tokens of the caller are burned during the claiming process
-- the `paymentToken` share is transferred to the callers account
+- In exchange for burning their fractionalized tokens, their _pro rata_ share of the `paymentToken` is transferred to the callers account
+- This _pro rata_ share of the sales proceeds is based on the proportion of the circulating supply of fractionalized tokens owned by the claiming account